 Can You Bleach Your Hair Two Times in a Row?

 People lighten their hair using bleach.
 The bleach integrates with the melanin in the hair, causing an irreversible chemical reaction that removes the color.
 Bleach causes the melanin molecule to oxidize.
 Although the melanin is still present, the oxidized molecule loses its color.
 Bleaching naturally works by sucking moisture out of the hair.
-It comes with undesirable effects like dryness and brittleness that cause hair to look frizzy.
+It has undesirable effects like dryness and brittleness that cause hair to look frizzy.

 How Do You Bleach Your Hair a Second Time?